For Marketing Learners Globally

 Suppliers

 Suppliers provide businesses with the materials they need to carry out their business activities.
 A supplier's behaviour will directly impact the business it supplies.
-For example if a supplier provides a poor service this could increase timescales or lower product quality.
-An increase in raw material prices will affect an organisation's marketing mix strategy and may even force price increases.
-Close supplier relationships are an effective way to remain competitive and secure quality products.
+For example if a supplier provides a poor service this could increase time scales or product quality.
+An increase in raw material prices will affect an organisation's Marketing Mix strategy and may even force price increases.
+Close supplier relationships are an effective way to remain competitive and secure quality products

 Shareholders

-As organisations require inward investment to grow, they may decide to move from private to public ownership and list on the stock market.
+As organisations require investment to grow, they may decide to raise money by floating on the stock market i.e. move from private to public ownership.
 The introduction of public shareholders brings new pressures as public shareholders want a return from the money they have invested in the company.
 Shareholder pressure to increase profits will affect organisational strategy.
 Relationships with shareholders need to be managed carefully as rapid short term increases in profit could detrimentally affect the long term success of the business.

 Media